Soares/simplifience.com/post/reality/strip.md

 Fairies don't actually exist.
 Science did not kill them: *they were never there*.
 Reality is the one that stripped them, by dint of non-existence.

+Perhaps it would have been fun to live in a world with fairies and dragons and gods: but we do not.
+We do not get to choose the universe we are born into.
+We only get to choose what to do now that we're here.

 Hercules is not in the stars.
 Rainbows are not fairy roads to leprechaun gold.
 There are no gnomes in the gardens. *This is not the fault of science* -- this is the way things are.
 This is how reality turned out to be.

 Science doesn't strip the beauty from the world.
 Science didn't strip the constellations from the sky.
 Science didn't empty Mount Olympus of its gods.
-Quite the opposite: when reality began to look like it had no magic, @post[science restored the wonder]reality/beauty.
+Quite the opposite: whenever reality began to look like it has @post[no magic]reality/magic, @post[science restores the wonder]reality/beauty.